james-jw/xq-rhino/README.md

 # xq-rhino

-Javascript and CommonJs implementation for XQuery 3.1.
-This version of the library leverages the Rhino Javascript library.
+Javascript CommonJs implementation for XQuery 3.1 leveraging the Rhino Javascript library.

 ## Why?

-Leverage javascript in your XQuery scripts and services or test your new javascript npm module with XQuery!
-Additionally with the prevlelance of node.js in resent years.
-Many algorithms and libraries exist in the `node` space that would be ashame to not use in your next XQuery project.
+Use javascript in your XQuery scripts and services or test your new javascript npm module with XQuery!
+Additionally, with the prevlelance of node.js in resent years.
+Algorithms and libraries exist in the `node` space that would be a shame to not use in your next XQuery project.

 ## Installation
 Copy the ``xq-rhino-x.jar`` into your ``basex\lib`` directory